 For your own yard you can take things a step further and install an in-ground waste disposal system, thereby keeping your lawn clear and doing away with the need for bags altogether when you are on home turf.
 If you are really tight on time there are also many companies who will clear up your yard for you.
 Just be sure they follow eco-friendly practices.

 A dog can be a great encouragement for us to walk more and drive less, thereby saving on fuel and in the process pumping less CO2 into the atmosphere.
 Depending on the size of your dog they will need to be walked at least once a day, preferably twice.
 Why not build this time into the errands you have to do every day.
 Need to pick something up from the store, or head out and meet friends?
 Then walk that little bit further and avoid taking the car at all that day.
 Your dog and the planet will thank you for it.

 Get Baking at Home

 There are often scares around different brands of pet food so why not try baking up some tasty treats for your dog at home.
-There are plenty of recipes available online and you can experiment with a few until you find something your dog loves – let’s be honest it will probably be most of them!
+There are plenty of recipes available online, check out our Pinterest recipe board, and you can experiment with a few until you find something your dog loves – let’s be honest it will probably be most of them!